barbodGarsha/AptNet/README.md

 # AptNet
-a neural network library for python
+a neural network library for python.

-Still in progress
+Still in progress.